 Enjoy Sherbrooke Lake and Scramble Paget Peak

-At 9.5 km and almost 1000 meters of elevation gain you’ll be putting some work in to summit Paget Peak, but I promise it’s worth every step.
+At 9.5 km and almost 1000 meters of elevation gain you’ll be putting some work into summit Paget Peak, but I promise it’s worth every step.
 If you want an easy option hike to the Paget lookout (seen in the cover image of this post) in about 45 minutes and stop there.
-Or to get a real workout continue on to the peak, it’s a steep grind up loose scree slopes.
-Paget Peak took us around four hours round trip to complete with a 30 minute summit break.
+Or to get a real workout to continue on to the peak, it’s a steep grind up loose scree slopes.
+Paget Peak took us around four hours round trip to complete with a 30-minute summit break.
 Don’t forget to stop at Sherbrooke Lake on the way down – it’s just as blue as Lake Louise but without all the crowds!